Self-indication assumption doomsday argument rebuttal: Problems with the SIA

 In his 2022 dissertation, Joe Carlsmith replies that the problem of presumptuousness is not unique to SIA.
 He considers a case in which both $T_1$ and $T_2$ claim that the Earth sits at the center of the (finite) universe.
 The numbers of observers predicted by the two theories are as they were before, but this time SIA remains agnostic between the theories while SSA bets on $T_1$ a trillion to one.
 SIA says that the number of observers in our unique position at the center of the universe is the same on either theory, so no anthropic update is needed.
 On the other hand, SSA reasons that we would be much less likely to find ourselves at the center of the universe if a trillion times more observers, none of whom are at the center, were added to our reference class, so it updates hard in favor of $T_1$.
-Carlsmith argues that SSA’s presumptuousness in this case is just as bad as SIA’s presumptuousness in the original scenario.
-Presumptuous Philosopher cases therefore give us no reason to prefer SSA over SIA.
+Carlsmith argues that SSA's presumptuousness in this case is just as bad as SIA's presumptuousness in the original scenario.
+Presumptuous philosopher cases therefore give us no reason to prefer SSA over SIA.

 SIA's own doomsday argument

 Katja Grace argues that while SIA overcomes the standard doomsday argument, when combined with an assumption of a Great Filter, SIA leads to another kind of doomsday prediction.
 The reasoning is as follows.
 In some worlds, the filter may be early—some time before the advent of a technological civilization like ours.
 In other worlds, the filter may be late—between the advent of technological civilization and galactic colonization.
-Collectively, the worlds with mostly late filters have many more instances of life at the human level of development, so SIA, together with the knowledge that we are at the human-level stage, implies we're probably in one of the worlds with a late filter.
+Collectively, the worlds with mostly late filters have many more instances of life at the human level of development, so SIA, together with the knowledge that we are at the human-level stage, implies we are probably in one of the worlds with a late filter.
 In other words, the risk of extinction is higher than we would have naively supposed.